TheMetMan/backdrop-web-install/README.md

 Here is an example of the workflow assuming you have all Local, Dev and Prod in sync and identical.\
 ExportConfigSync and Git Push Production Site to Repo.
 Stop adding Content to the Prod site (put in maintenance Mode)\
-On Local Site Git Pull from Repo and importConfigSync (choosing the Prod Site Database, so the Prod and Local Sites are Identical.\
+On Local Site Git Pull from Repo and importConfigSync.
+This will replace the database with the one in copnfig/versioned and sync the config/versioned/\*.json files to config/staging, overwriting anything you have put in the config/ignoreSettings.php file then import into the site database\
 Change something on the Local site eg. add a module or theme, or add some content, or Upgrade Backdrop.\
-Then exportConfigSync Locally, git push and on the Dev Site Git Pull then importConfigSync choosing the Local Database) and then the Local and Dev sites are in Sync.\
+Then exportConfigSync Locally, git push and on the Dev Site Git Pull then importConfigSync and then the Local and Dev sites are in Sync.\
 Check the Dev Site is working OK.\
 Do the same for the Prod Site. so they will all be equal.
 Then put Prod Site out of Maintenance Mode.\